About This Program

 When do I have to return the equipment?

-All technology equipment checked out for the Spring 2021 term are due on May 13th, 2021.
+All technology equipment checked out for the Summer 2021 term are due on August 13th, 2021.
 You can return equipment before that date, too.

 Where do I pick up and drop off the equipment?